Rhomb-io/rhio-pinmap/README.md

 ### 2020-05-20 - v2.0.0

-* Define a master module before include the library is no longer required (Except for Duino Pro)
+* Defining a master module before including the library is no longer required (Except for Duino Pro)
 * Added macro RHIO_DUINO_PRO for Duino Pro
 * Added macros for slave moduls SIM868 and SIM800
 * Only one version of ESP32 (last)